pbinkley/rcb-manual/sections/03-printed-books.md

 sheet of the press that will be used on the job.

 ### (d) Area Costs and Legibility

 The principle which permits this economy has wide application.
-Since the printing surface for the photo-offset process, is prepared. photographically, the material to be reproduced can be enlarged or reduced to any degree desired.
+Since the printing surface for the photo-offset process, is prepared  photographically, the material to be reproduced can be enlarged or reduced to any degree desired.
 The purchaser buys the use of a certain number of {% include columnbreak.html canvas=64 col=2 %} square inches of printing surface; it is almost immaterial to the printer what is contained within these dimensions.
 This